 The app also allows you to highlight personalized dietary labels on each product such as Heart Smart, Gluten-Free, Keto-Friendly, No Artificial Sweeteners and more.
 You can toggle these labels on and off depending on your own specific dietary needs.

 Another special feature Kroger built into the app—and one I find most appealing—is the ability to track your shopping habits over time.
 By connecting to your grocery store savings card, the app automatically tracks your purchases and gives you a breakdown of just how healthy your shopping trip was as a whole.

 After you shop, you’re able to view your own personal OptUP score which averages the nutritional value of your groceries on a scale of 0-1,000.
 It even tracks your weekly progress over on a nifty chart.
 See mine below.
 Pretty good, huh?

 This system makes grocery shopping almost game-like, as you’re urged to raise your score each time you shop.
 If my score fell a few points, I made sure that my next visit was even better by stocking up on these simple healthy ingredients dietitians always have on hand.

-(If you’d like even more grocery guidance, Kroger’s registered dietitians can help.)
+(If you’d like even more grocery guidance, Kroger’s Little Clinic can help.)